joshuakilaha/alx-pre_course/README.md

-This file is mandatory in all ALX School projects
+File for in all ALX projects